Erimusumi/Pixel-Plumbers-Fall-2024/README.md

 KNOWN BUGS:
     - Some of the hitboxes are a bit clunky
-    - Mario will not fall down unless jumping
-    - Goomba2 and GoombaStateMaåchine2 are temporary.
+≈    - Goomba2 and GoombaStateMaåchine2 are temporary.
     - For the MarioOBlock and MarioObstacle Interaction, the gravity is not applied to the mario when mario is on the top of the obstalce/block without jumping.
+    - The click boxes for "level screen" and "main menu" are presistent.
+    - Sometimes when mario is colliding with a obstacle from the left or right, he will fall through the ground